The disorder, which now affects 1% of the population, could be numbered in years. A celiac disease vaccine can solve the problem.

 The next phase of Nexvax2 will involve around 150 patients and will also aim to evaluate the precise efficacy of the treatment.

-"This new phase is important in establishing the best efficacy of a vaccine compared to a mere gluten-free diet," says Jason Tye-Din, head of the celiac disease research department ofHall Institute of Medical Research in Australia.
+“This new phase is important to establish the best efficacy of a vaccine compared to a mere gluten-free diet,” says Jason Tye Din, head of the celiac disease research sector ofHall Institute of Medical Research in Australia.

 As reported by the portal ClinicalTrials.govImmusanT is asking for the collaboration of volunteer patients in America, Australia and New Zealand.
 For them the prospect of an economic contribution, of healing from celiac disease and finally a nice sandwich as it should be.